Key Takeaways

 Jupiter's Extensive Moon System

-At last count Jupiter has a total of 62 moons, although only 49 have been officially named so far.
-Beyond the four Galilean moons, most of Jupiter's other satellites are much smaller, usually no more than 4km across.
-These minor moons are likely captured asteroids that fell under Jupiter's gravitational influence.
+As of March 2026, Jupiter has 101 confirmed moons — the second-highest count of any planet in the solar system, behind Saturn's 285.
+Beyond the four Galilean moons, most of Jupiter's other satellites are much smaller, usually no more than 4 km across.
+These irregular moons are likely captured asteroids or fragments from ancient collisions that fell under Jupiter's gravitational influence billions of years ago.

 2. Europa